Cometores/Basics-of-.NET/README.md

+## WPF

+### 6.1 Customer App

-### 2.6 "Chat application" with the help of writing files
+### 6.2 "Chat application" with the help of writing files
-**NOT IMPLEMENTED**

 #### Technologies:
-- Windows Forms
+- WPF
 - Reading and writing files

 #### Task:
 Write an application that writes a text file to a folder and can read its contents.
 Multiple instances of the application can be launched on different computers, creating a quasi-chat

 **Step 1:**